The Virginia Apgar Scholars Program For the Development of Clinician-Scientists

-Our mission is to train physicians to be institutional leaders
+Our Mission is to Train Physicians to be Academic Leaders

-We wish to continue to attract students who want to be superb physicians—the clinical training at Columbia is second to none given the case mix of the medical center across all subdisciplines of anesthesiology.
-In addition to clinical training, a major component of our mission is to train physicians not only for private practice anesthesiology, pain management, and intensive care medicine, but to be cutting edge master clinicians and institutional leaders within the academic medical center.
-To that end, in November 2002 we instituted the Virginia Apgar Scholars Program for medical students who know they want to remain in academic medicine—and to enter either clinical subspecialty or research fellowships (including our NIH T32 program) following residency.
+We wish to continue to attract clinical residents and fellows who want to be superb physician scientists.
+The clinical training at Columbia is second to none, given the case mix of the medical center across all sub-disciplines of anesthesiology.
+In addition to clinical training, a major component of our mission is to train physicians in anesthesiology, pain management, and intensive care medicine, who are master clinicians and successful scientists in medicine.
+To that end, in November 2002 we instituted the Virginia Apgar Scholars Program for residency applicants who know that they want to remain in academic medicine—and to enter either clinical subspecialty or research fellowships (including our NIH T32 program) following residency.

 As an Apgar Scholar, you will:

-Become a member of the Apgar Society—currently consisting of the 40 current and previous Apgar Scholars who since its inception in 2002 have preceded you in this program.
-These previous Apgar Scholars are now reaching independence and academic maturity and provide a cohort of collegial peers to support your own career aspirations through advice, recognition, help and friendship.
+- Become a member of the Apgar Society—currently consisting of the 45 current and previous Apgar Scholars who since its inception in 2002 have preceded you in this program.
+Many of these previous Apgar Scholars have achieved career independence and academic maturity at Columbia and other prestigious academic institutions across the country.
+These Apgar Society members provide a cohort of collegial peers to support your own career aspirations through advice, recognition, help and friendship.

 Application to the Apgar Scholars Program does not require previous research experience, but it does require evidence of an interest and commitment to development as an academic physician-scientist.
 The Scholars program does not focus upon pre-existing accomplishments but creates a nurturing mentoring environment for those with a passion for future discovery.
 The department supports an expanded research horizon: basic science, clinical research, epidemiologic and population research, and health services delivery/policy research—so there is a breadth and depth to the kind of research that you can do at Columbia.
 During the early residency years we encourage exploration into novel and important unanswered biomedical questions and the identification of mentor(s) appropriate to one’s area of interest.